 The purpose of the workshop is to raise awareness; to begin to develop a more detailed picture of the complex, existential, planetary and inter-generational grand challenge of climate change; to critically discuss solutions and roles; and to encourage personal and professional contribution and action.

 The workshop is part of the Cambridge Research Methods CaRM training programme, and is available to Cambridge University and ARU postgraduate, early career, and senior researchers.
-The module introduces the concept of planetary health and explore the importance of ensuring researchers recognise the wider determinants of climate change, biodiversity, and ecological best practices applied to research.
+The module introduces the concept of planetary health and explores the importance of ensuring researchers recognise the wider determinants of climate change, biodiversity, and ecological best practices applied to research.

 The face-to-face workshop will offer presentations and opportunities to reflect on practical improvements that individuals and research groups might make to limit their carbon footprint and potentially enhance environments through their research.
 Discussion about some of the barriers to local actions and wider systems perspectives will include how universities are able to transform their activities in the light of climate breakdown and build resilience to environmental shocks.
 The tutors are committed to promoting ecocentrism with staff and students and hope to enable positive action towards Net Zero academic practices.